ajiyengar/qemu-edk2-sdboot/README.md

-# EDK2 ArmVirtPkg + Systemd-Boot + Linux on QEMU
+# Debug the Aarch64 boot stack using GDB on QEMU

-The goal of the project is to boot (and debug) QEMU with the following boot stack:
+The goal of the project is to build, boot and debug the following boot stack using GDB on QEMU:

+* TF-A
 - UEFI (EDK2 ArmVirtPkg)
 - Systemd-Boot
 * Linux (efistub) + KVM